PaperFanz/iort_endpoint/README.md

 -I have also tried to simply copy the mbedtls folder from this repo's components to the other repo's components, but no luck

+# Pete's notes 3/15

+After trying (unsuccesfully) to add aws-iot-device-sdk-embedded-c I decided to just move everything we have into this repository.
+I renamed the repository to reflect the move to the new SDK and restructured it to make the move easier.
+The changes are reflected in `endpoint-package/main/CMakeLists.txt` and builds/runs as of commit f765580da9283406d3a8c6a792d43b9f7d6047f7.